Local SEO Fundamentals – Business’ Listings/Citations Consistency Matter

 The Difference Between SEO And Local SEO

 In order to tackle this subject, it’s important to understand the difference between standard organic SEO and Local SEO.
 Whereas the purpose of SEO – or Search Engine Optimization – is to employ techniques and procedures to help a website be found organically (not paid) on search engine results pages (SERPs), Local SEO focuses on getting local businesses found.
-The objective being to market and promote your business (name, address, phone number, services provided, hours of operation etc…) not just your website.
+The objective is to market and promote your business (name, address, phone number, services provided, hours of operation etc…) not just your website.
 So your new customers will call you or walk through your front door not just visit your website.

 On-site & Off-site Local SEO